 - All the men studied who took PC-SPES for two years (nine capsules daily) had their PSA levels drop by 80% or more, and the decline lasted for over a year after they stopped the supplements.

 - PC-SPES is a mixture of baikal skullcap, chrysanthemum flowers, Reishi mushrooms, isatis, licorice root, ginseng root (Panax ginseng), rabdosia rubescens and saw palmetto berries.
+You will have to take enough of it though, as dosage is 6 to 9 pills per day.

 Getting Medical Help for Lowering PSA Levels